 What is a reciprocal license: A reciprocal license is when an jurisdiction or organization accepts another's license of equal status regardless of experience.

 What is Probationary License?
-A probationary license is a great way to enter the workforce as an operator, or basically a starter license when there is no experience, but they must graduated from an accredited school/college program.
+A probationary license is a great way to enter the workforce as an operator, or basically a starter license when there is little or no experience, but they must graduated from an accredited school/college program.
 An exception to the probationary component is the 2nd Class Low-Pressure Boiler Operator which is limited to no greater than 1.7MMBtu per hour input unsupervised, but they still must graduate from an accredited school/college.

 Probie restrictions are the Probie must be supervised directly by a license-holder and not hold a watch unsupervised, and they must accumulate time to qualify to write an exam for the class of license they hold; however, since they passed the exam the employer and supervisor must attest their that the Probie has meet the time requirements to be released from the Probie License certificate.